 If the revised Recommendation ITU-R 585-7 is approved by the Radio Assembly 2019, the Conference may wish to revise provision No. 19.36 with a view to removing the three trailing zeros provision and supressing provision No. 19.114.
 This would allow to increase in the capacity of the relevant MIDs by a factor of 1 000.
 A possible option for the revised provision Nos.
 19.36 and 19.114 could be:

 19.36 § 17 Each administration has been allocated one or more maritime identification digit (MID) for its use.
-A second or subsequent MID should not be requested unless the previously allocated MID is more than 80% exhausted and the rate of assignments is such that 90% exhaustion is foreseen3.1.6 Article 20 of the Radio Regulations
+A second or subsequent MID should not be requested unless the previously allocated MID is more than 80% exhausted and the rate of assignments is such that 90% exhaustion is foreseen.
+(WRC-19)

+3.1.6 Article 20 of the Radio Regulations

 This Article lists the publications that shall be issued by the Secretary-General.
 According to Nos.
 20.2 – 20.6 these publications shall include, inter alia, the International Frequency List containing: